bjartwolf/Kebab/README.md

 # Kebab
 Little ML'er in F#

-Planning to use this for a workshop
+Planning to use this for a [workshop at flatmap 2015](http://2015.flatmap.no/bjartnes.html#session)

 You should buy the book
 http://www.amazon.com/The-Little-MLer-Matthias-Felleisen/dp/026256114X